sweetyjerome/BarcodeReader/README.md

 #### `cd ScannerApp`

-install the dependencies for Android:
+Install the dependencies for Android:

 #### `npm install`

-install the dependencies for IOS:
+Install the dependencies for IOS:

 #### `cd ios && pod install`

-then run:
+Then run:

+1. To start the metro bundler
+#### `npx react-native start`

+2. To run the App
 #### `npx react-native run-android` or `npx react-native run-ios`